 How to Improve Your Poetry Skills

 Poetry writing requires no license, no education, and no experience.
 All you need to get started is a pen and some paper.
+In fact, many writers discovered their calling because they were compelled to write poetry at a young age.

 But there’s a big difference between writing poetry and writing good poetry.

-Opinions about the art and craft of good poetry writing are many and varied.
+Opinions about the art and craft of good poetry are many and varied.
 Some hold poetry to a high academic or literary standard.
 Others appreciate the fact that poetry writing provides a creative and healthy form of self-expression.

 I believe that all poetry is good in the sense that anything that comes from the heart or anything that speaks truth is good.
 The poem itself may not win any awards, but the act of writing it can be mood-altering, healing, and maybe even life-changing.